Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 To sum up, I have worked with message queuing systems and event-driven architecture (EDA) and have used decoupled communication, message brokers for scalability, microservices integration, asynchronous processing, reliability, fault tolerance, and a variety of EDA patterns.
 These methods have been crucial in creating loosely linked, scalable, and robust systems that can manage distributed computing issues in the real world.

-16. What strategies do you employ for optimizing performance in software architecture?
+16. What strategies are employed for optimizing performance in software architecture?

 Ans: